 - Grades 4–8 higher standards chart

 LESSON OBJECTIVE: Students will follow steps to prepare to write an essay about using values to overcome barriers.

 - As a class, review the steps of the essay-writing process.
-To reinforce concepts of barriers and values, refer back to previous lessons and printables.
+To reinforce concepts of barriers and values, as well as the history of Jackie Robinson, refer back to previous lessons and printables.

 - What was the barrier you faced?